anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/04-more-cities.md

 Total overall: 1600 USD
 ```

-> Task: plan the third vacation: this time, you're flying from Rome to Tallinn – make up the costs for the flights, meals, and accommodations.
+> 🎯 **Exercise**: plan the third vacation: this time, you're flying from Rome to Tallinn – make up the costs for the flights, meals, and accommodations.

 There is a problem with this approach: it doesn't scale.
 For every new city, we need to copy-paste the existing code, change the variable names to indicate which city they belong to, and change the text `println` outputs to mention which city the cost is calculated for.